 YouTube is the world's second-largest search engine, after only Google.
 People use the website to learn new things, be entertained, or study items they are considering purchasing.

 For affiliate marketers, this is fantastic news.
 Determine what keywords your target audience is looking for on YouTube and create videos that address their needs—no “please help this go viral!” requests are required.
 With a little search engine optimization upfront, you can get a lot of organic traffic.

-To begin, look for competitive YouTube channels that offer similar items to the ones for whom you’re an affiliate.
-Use the Keywords Everywhere browser extension to look for more comparable phrases while keeping an eye on the search volume (how many people look for that phrase each month) and trend.
+To begin, look for competitive YouTube channels that offer similar items to the ones for whom you're an affiliate.
+Use the Keywords Everywhere browser extension to look for more comparable phrases while keeping an eye on the search volume (how many people look for that phrase each month) and trends.

 After you've done keyword research to find out what phrases your target consumer is looking for, optimize the video to make it more likely to show up in search results.

 - In the video title, include the keyword.
 Make it as appealing as possible; the click-through rate determines how highly your movie will rank.

 - In the video description, include keywords.
 If you're evaluating a Canon camera, for example, natural terms like “Canon camera review” and “reviewing the Canon camera” should be included in the description.

 - Increase watch time.
 The YouTube algorithm favors videos with a long viewing duration since the material has been shown to retain users on the platform.

 As an affiliate marketer, the more views your video receives, the more affiliate commission you may make.
 YouTube's playlist function assists you in accomplishing this by collecting related videos into an endless video reel.

 To make your own YouTube playlist, follow these steps: